tinytronix/homeautomation/Hardware/Controllermodul_B/readme.md

 # Purpose
 This is the homeautomation "brain".
 The Controller is based upon a Raspberry.
-Arbitrary modules are connected via I2C.
+Arbitrary modules can be connected via I2C.

 ### Features
 - Raspberry B+ with Ethernet